nareshr5/Food-ordering-app-using-react/README.md

 -libuv understanding + node js + async operations (working on it ) sync and async operations , setTimeZero and setTimeout
 - V8 engine architecture
-- event loop in libuv
+- event loop and its architecture in libuv

 - working on recat 19 update --> "use" for fetching